peinrules/Darin/README.md

 To execute: with all installed packages run
 `$ python3 test.py`

-with GAME.py written as one of the agents, where test.py and all others can be found here: https://github.com/dasimagin/renju (to run just download all this repo as .zip file, than extract to folder which contains GAME.py and finalNN.txt)
+with GAME.py written as one of the agents, where test.py and all others can be found [here](https://github.com/dasimagin/renju) (to run just download all this repo as .zip file, than extract to folder which contains GAME.py and finalNN.txt)

 Other files: